benmvp/slides/2017/nodevember/why-react.md

 </div>

 NOTES:
-- Ok, the final reason for the migration is a sort of catch-all
+- Ok, the final reason that Eventbrite wanted to migrate to React is a sort of catch-all
-- There are many other reason for React
+- There are many other reason for going for React
-- Don't really deserve their own section, but still important...
+- Don't really deserve their own section (and I don't have hours), but still important...

 /////